 Experience the rich culture and history of Ecuador’s vibrant capital city, Quito, located in the Andes mountain range.
 This program is a perfect fit for those with little or no Spanish language skills and an interest in healthcare and global health.
 Gain practical experience and proficiency in this vital skill used everyday in today’s healthcare setting.
 Practice Spanish skills in local NGO’s, hospitals and clinics and learn about health care delivery in low-resource settings.

 The last two weeks focus on practicing Spanish skills during clinical rotations at local healthcare facilities such as community level clinics on the outskirts of the city serving low-income populations, or government hospitals delivering free high-level diagnostic, specialized, and emergency care.
-Other rotations include a public maternity hospital where high-risk pregnancies are managed, and a military hospital focusing on internal medicine and surgery.
+Other rotations include a public maternity hospital where high-risk pregnancies are managed, an indigenous medicine clinic, and other hospitals and clinics.
 Participants will come away with more confidence communicating in Spanish within social and professional settings, as well as a holistic view of healthcare systems in Quito and how Ecuadorians access these services.

-Become immersed in Ecuadorian culture and language while living with a local family in Quito.
-CFHI participants may also organize weekend trips tothe town of Mindo and its subtropical forest, and Otovalo, an indigenous community with a bustling weekly market.
+During the program, become immersed in Ecuadorian culture while living with local host families in Quito.
+CFHI participants may also organize weekend trips to destinations such as the town of Mindo, Cotopaxi volcano, and Otavalo market.

 CFHI partners with several non-profits and public health sites in Quito.
 Please keep in mind that availability depends on local conditions.
 Sites are subject to change depending on local availability and general local holidays.